 5 attached to the parameters of a mathematical model.
 Examples of mathematical models can be found in various scientific

-6 domains, e.g., genetics (1, 2), cognitive science (3, 4), neuroscience (5, 6), population dynamics (7, 8), epidemiology (9, 10),
+6 domains, like, for example, genetics (1, 2), cognitive science (3, 4), neuroscience (5, 6), population dynamics (7, 8), epidemiology (9, 10),

-7 just to name a few.
+7 to name just a few.

-8 Once a mathematical model has been formulated, the next step consists in fitting the model to experimental or observational
+8 Once a theoretical model has been translated to an exact mathematical formulation, the model can be fitted to observed

-9 data to recover the parameters of interest.
+9 data to recover the parameter values describing the true data generating process best.
 However, estimating the parameters of a mathematical model from data can

-10 quickly become one of the most tenacious challenges in applications to real-world problems.
-Parameter estimation is also one

-11 of the most important ones to be tackled, since, otherwise, it is impossible to test the utility of a model, regardless of the
+10 quickly become a most tenacious challenge.
+Parameter estimation is – at the same time -- most important, since, otherwise, it is impossible to test the utility of a model, regardless of the

 12 model’s sophistication or theoretical appeal.
 Idealized parameter estimation involves computing the inverse (backward) model